Okorie

 Okorie is a Nigerian surname of Igbo origin.
 The surname means "born on Orie" in Igbo, with Orie being one of the days of the Igbo week.
 Okorie is a Nigerian native name of the Igbo tribe, which represents a strong male son of the land, born on a pronounced Great Market Day called Orie.

+Notable people

 Notable people with the surname include: